VOLTTRON/volttron/docs/source/devguides/walkthroughs/Multiplatform-Walkthrough.rst

 .. code-block:: console

     $ volttron-ctl shutdown --platform
-    $ volttron -l l1.log&
+    $ volttron -v -l l1.log&

 Setup Configuration and Authentication Manually
 -----------------------------------------------
 If you do not need web servers in your setup, then you will need to build the platform discovery config file manually.
-For each remote platform connection, there should be an entry containing VIP address, instance name and serverkey of the platform.
+The config file should contain an entry containing VIP address, instance name and serverkey of each remote platform connection.

 Name of the file: external_platform_discovery.json